SaeedShakuri/SaeedShakuri.github.io/README.md

     <section>
       <h2 style="margin: 0;">About me</h2>
       <p>
         I am a master's student in Data Science at the University of Science and Culture, Tehran, Iran, advised by <a href="https://scholar.google.com/citations?hl=en&user=1Sln9i0AAAAJ&view_op=list_works&sortby=pubdate">Dr. Alireza Rezvanian</a>.
 I'm currently in my final master's semester, and my research interests broadly lie in <strong>Deep Learning</strong>, with some emphasis on <strong>Multimodal Learning</strong> and <strong>Computer Vision</strong>, including but not limited to the medical and healthcare domains.
 I’m also greatly passionate about expanding my skills to <strong>Explainable/Interpretable AI</strong>.
-My current research focuses on Computer Vision methods (Object detection) in detecting lung nodules for lung cancer in CT scan images.
-Moreover, I have authored a paper in this field and collaborated on two other papers in the context of real-time facial emotion recognition (Image classification). <strong>I'm actively looking for a Ph.D. position in the field of Deep Learning for fall 2025.</strong>
+My current research focuses on Computer Vision methods (Object Detection) in detecting lung nodules for lung cancer in CT scan images.
+Moreover, I have authored a paper in this field and collaborated on two other papers in the context of real-time facial emotion recognition (Image Classification). <strong>I'm actively looking for a Ph.D. position in the field of Deep Learning for fall 2025.</strong>
       </p>

 <!-- ------------------------------------------------------------------------------------------------------ -->